• 48 minutes 58 seconds

 In this fifth episode of Season Eleven, host Andrew Martin meets Australian genealogist, tech and AI fan, and former school teacher Andrew Redfern - whom some of you may recognise from the podcast Ironclad Sisterhood which uncovers the lives of convict women in Australia.

-THE LIFE STORY - WILLIAM MILLWOOD BESTWICK
+THE LIFE STORY - WILLIAM MILLWARD BESTWICK

-Andrew has chosen to tell the life story of his 3x Gt Grandfather William Millwood Bestwick whose life has left a fascinating paper trail.
+Andrew has chosen to tell the life story of his 3x Gt Grandfather William Millward Bestwick whose life has left a fascinating paper trail.
 William is born in 1818 in Derbyshire in England, but in the early 1830's his family migrated to the US.

 In the 1840s/early 1850s, William had been part of the Santa Fe Trail trade route, writes a letter who explains that he was captured during this and worked on a Man of War ship but escapes and eventually ends up in Australia.
 Meanwhile, his mother Amy was completely unaware that he was still alive.